Aliases for STK10 Gene

 Previous GeneCards Identifiers for STK10 Gene

 This gene encodes a member of the Ste20 family of serine/threonine protein kinases, and is similar to several known polo-like kinase kinases.
 The protein can associate with and phosphorylate polo-like kinase 1, and overexpression of a kinase-dead version of the protein interferes with normal cell cycle progression.
 The kinase can also negatively regulate interleukin 2 expression in T-cells via the mitogen activated protein kinase kinase 1 pathway. [provided by RefSeq, Jul 2008]

 GeneCards Summary for STK10 Gene

 STK10 (Serine/Threonine Kinase 10) is a Protein Coding gene.
-Diseases associated with STK10 include Testicular Germ Cell Tumor and Seminal Vesicle Tumor.
-Among its related pathways are Innate Immune System and Sweet Taste Signaling.
+Diseases associated with STK10 include Testicular Germ Cell Tumor and Cecal Disease.
+Among its related pathways are Oocyte meiosis and Innate Immune System.
 Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transferase activity, transferring phosphorus-containing groups.
 An important paralog of this gene is SLK.

 UniProtKB/Swiss-Prot Summary for STK10 Gene

 Serine/threonine-protein kinase involved in regulation of lymphocyte migration.
 Phosphorylates MSN, and possibly PLK1.
 Involved in regulation of lymphocyte migration by mediating phosphorylation of ERM proteins such as MSN.
 Acts as a negative regulator of MAP3K1/MEKK1.
 May also act as a cell cycle regulator by acting as a polo kinase kinase: mediates phosphorylation of PLK1 in vitro; however such data require additional evidences in vivo.